curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 Iterative approaches offer several key advantages.
 First, they enable super-resolution @Maiden_2009, allowing recovery of specimen information beyond the twice numerical-aperture limit of direct methods, and without imposing scan-step size restrictions.
-Second, they are remarkably flexible: the same mathematical framework can be extended to incorporate depth-information (multislice @Chen_2021), multiple scattering channels (e.g. electrostatic and magnetic potentials @Varnavides_2023_mag), or partial-coherence in the converged illumination (mixed-state @Thibault_2013).
+Second, they are remarkably flexible: the same mathematical framework can be extended to incorporate depth-information @Chen_2021, multiple scattering channels (e.g. electrostatic and magnetic potentials @Varnavides_2023_mag), or partial-coherence in the converged illumination @Thibault_2013.
 Third, iterative reconstructions do not require perfect prior knowledge of the converged illumination; they naturally support blind deconvolution, jointly solving for both the specimen phase and probe aberrations.
 Finally, the optimization framework underlying iterative approaches naturally interfaces with modern machine-learning tools, enabling reconstructions driven by autodifferentiation or deep generative priors @Lee_2025 @Gilgenbach_2025 @McCray_2025.

-In the following sections, we develop the major families of iterative methods, beginning with classical projection-based algorithms, then moving to gradient-based approaches, and finally extending to multislice, mixed-state, and machine-learning–based formulations.
+In the following sections, we develop the two major families of iterative methods, namely classical projection-based algorithms, and gradient-based approaches.
+We show hot the gradient-based approaches can be extended to multislice, mixed-state, and machine-learning–based formulations.

 == Single Slice Iterative Methods <sec-single-slice>